-2016 is a year of celebration for the Pallottine Fathers and Brothers in Ireland.
+2016 was a year of celebration for the Pallottine Fathers and Brothers in Ireland.
 Two of their six students, Charles Lafferty from Co.
 Derry and Liam O’Donovan from Co.
 Kilkenny, will be ordained deacons in June and two more, Rev. Brendan McCarrick from Co.
 Sligo and Rev. Jaimie Twohig from Co.
 Cork will be ordained priests in July.

 “It is a really positive year and there is great elation,” says Fr Emmet O’Hara, vocations director.
 “I think students attract students, because they see there is life and hope here.”